 You might have noticed the CPD Certification Service logo on our website and marketing communications recently.
-This is due to our ongoing commitment to continuously improve our services and ensure the highest quality in everything we provide.
+This reflects our commitment to ensuring the programme is of high quality and adds maximum value to those who access it.

-Continued Professional Development (CPD) is a core mechanism by which the quality of education continuously improves and education practitioners are expected to actively pursue CPD.
-As an example, the teachers standards state that teachers should ‘ take responsibility for improving teaching through appropriate professional development, responding to advice and feedback from colleagues’.
+Continued Professional Development (CPD) is an important element of improving education and practitioners are expected to actively pursue CPD.
+This is expressed in the teachers standards state that’ teachers should take responsibility for improving teaching through appropriate professional development, responding to advice and feedback from colleagues’.

 All involved in the AET programme have known just what high quality training we collectively provide to education practitioners and the value this adds to their professional development and to their practice.